gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.Il2CppSystemObjectExt.md

 ## Il2CppSystemObjectExt.ReferenceEquals(this Object, Object) Method

-(Cross-Game compatible) Is this Reference equal to another Object's Reference?
+Is this Reference equal to another Object's Reference?

 ```csharp
 public static bool ReferenceEquals(this Il2CppSystem.Object instance, Il2CppSystem.Object to);